hiyori-iki/hiyori-iki/README.md

 ### Hey!
 I'm [Dhanashree Patil](https://hiyori-iki.github.io) 😀

 ## I'm an Engineering student and also a Frontend Developer
-- 🎓 I'm currently in the Fourth Year of Engineering
+- 🎓 I've completed my engineering in computer science from SPPU.
 - 👨‍I have only one hobby and that is playing Valorant.
 And yes, it consumes all my free time :)
 - ⚽ Goals: To learn more programming languages and focus on writing cleaner and more efficient code
 - 💻 Right now I'm trying to explore more and more fields to learn more and get experience on different fields